junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Dean, what are you doing?"
 Sam whispers urgently.

 Dean lowers his head, mouthing back, "Saving Cas.
 It's the only way.
 It can save everyone, too.
 But this will only work if both of us say 'Yes' and win.
-Sam, please."
+Sammy, please."

 Cas hisses, "Dean, don't!
 I made so many mistakes just like that, thinking I was saving you.
 Don't do it just to save me."